google/styleguide/pyguide.md

 <a id="s3.15-access-control"></a>
 <a id="315-access-control"></a>
 <a id="access-control"></a>
 <a id="accessors"></a>

+<a id="getters-and-setters"></a>
-### 3.15 Accessors
+### 3.15 Getters and Setters

-If an accessor function would be trivial, you should use public variables instead of accessor functions to avoid the extra cost of function calls in Python.
-When more functionality is added you can use `property` to keep the syntax consistent.
+Getter and setter functions (also called accessors and mutators) should be used when they provide a meaningful role or behavior for getting or setting a variable's value.

+In particular, they should be used when getting or setting the variable is complex or the cost is significant, either currently or in a reasonable future.

+If, for example, a pair of getters/setters simply read and write an internal attribute, the internal attribute should be made public instead.
+By comparison, if setting a variable means some state is invalidated or rebuilt, it should be a setter function.
+The function invocation hints that a potentially non-trivial operation is occurring.
+Alternatively, [properties](#properties) may be an option when simple logic is needed, or refactoring to no longer need getters and setters.

-On the other hand, if access is more complex, or the cost of accessing the variable is significant, you should use function calls (following the [Naming](#s3.16-naming) guidelines) such as `get_foo()` and `set_foo()`.
-If the past behavior allowed access through a property, do not bind the new accessor functions to the property.
+Getters and setters should follow the [Naming](#s3.16-naming) guidelines, such as `get_foo()` and `set_foo()`.

+If the past behavior allowed access through a property, do not bind the new getter/setter functions to the property.
 Any code still attempting to access the variable by the old method should break visibly so they are made aware of the change in complexity.

 <a id="s3.16-naming"></a>
 <a id="316-naming"></a>